Online Bounded Analysis: Machine Scheduling: Makespan

-Most interestingly, Theorem~\ref{makespanthm} establishes the existence of an online algorithm, $\GREEDY$, for makespan minimization on two identical machines with an online bounded ratio of~$1$.
+Note that Theorem~\ref{makespanthm} establishes the existence of an online algorithm, $\GREEDY$, for makespan minimization on two identical machines with an online-bound\-ed ratio of~$1$.
 Next, we generalize this last result to the case of two uniformly related machines.
 Note that for two uniformly related machines we can assume that machine number~$1$ is strictly faster than machine number~$2$, and the two speeds are $s>1$ and~$1$.
+The load of a job assigned to a machine with speed $s'$ is the size of the job divided by $s'$, and the load of a machine is the sum of the loads of the jobs assigned to it.

 We define \GREEDY as the algorithm that assigns the current job to the machine such that adding the job there results in a solution of a smaller makespan breaking ties in favor of assigning the job to the slower machine (that is, to machine number~$2$).
-If an algorithm breaks ties in favor of assigning the job to the faster machine (let this algorithm be called $\GREEDY'$), then its online bounded ratio is strictly above~$1$, as the following example implies.
+If an algorithm breaks ties in favor of assigning the job to the faster machine (let this algorithm be called $\GREEDY'$), then its online-bounded ratio is strictly above~$1$, as the following example implies.
 The first job has size~$s-1$ (and it is assigned to machine~$1$), and the second job has size~$1$ (and assigning it to any machine will result in the current makespan~$1$).
 The first job must be assigned to machine~$1$ by~$\OPT_{\GREEDY'}$, and it assigns the second job to the second machine.
 A third job of size $s+1$ arrives.
 This job is assigned to the first machine by~$\OPT_{\GREEDY'}$, obtaining a makespan of~$2$. $\GREEDY'$ will have a makespan of at least $\min\{2+1/s,s+1\}>2$ as~$s>1$.